 Partial to the odd procrastination, we admit important deadlines have been pushed aside for more pressing tasks such as eating the entire contents of the pantry, having a ‘power-hour’ of Instagram catch-up, or taking a nap from which there is no return.
-To help combat, we’ve pulled together some of our top tips to help you stay focused.
+To help combat, we’ve pulled together some of our top tips to help you stay focused when working from home.

 HAVE A DEDICATED WORKSPACE